SamahOud/JS-5-ShoppingCart/README.md

 # JS-5-ShoppingCart

 This is a simple shopping cart application.
-It allows users to add products to their cart, view the items in their cart.
+It allows users to add products to their cart, and view the items in their cart.

 - Add products to the shopping cart.
 - View the items in the cart.